Listen To Episode #339 of the Get Clients Now podcast:

 You need to hire top talent.
 Like you need to find somebody who just loves Excel and loves being in her calendar and freaks out when you’re a minute late and like you need cross your T’s and dot your eyes.
 I’m sitting with Adam and asking him about details of mission you right now with you because I don’t do that.
 You need to hire people that do do that because you’re just hiring homeys or people that look the part of you.
 But that’s not what you need.
 If you’re the quarterback, you need the higher offensive linemen, they different.

 Okay.
 Yeah.
 I mean the, the other thing I would say is, you know, the start of my career, I was probably very much the way that you were.
 I was the person who needed to do everything myself cause I believe that can do it better than anybody else on my team.
 Then I spent three years at Bane Capitol, which is arguably the top kind of culture in the world if you want to hire top talent.

 Oh, maybe all the time.
-Oh, it’s two weeks.
+Maybe it’s two weeks.
 Sure.
 Teaching the people that you are delegating to, to do all of your exact responsibilities, literally to the point where they can do it as well, if not better than you can.
-And then it will free up your time because end they delegation is a matter of trust.
-And right now you’re not trusting these people and that’s as you have invested in them to hire top talent.
+Doing that will free up your time because end they delegation is a matter of trust.
+Right now, you’re not trusting these people and that’s as you have invested in them to hire top talent.

 Gary Vaynerchuk (00:03:00):

 …because they’re losers.

 Everybody who listens to this show knows that week-in and week-out we deliver high level methods to get clients now and keep them coming.
 Winning strategies delivered by me and from the world-class guests and experts that I have on the show.